RaceMOP: Mapless Online Path Planning for Multi-Agent Autonomous Racing using Residual Policy Learning: Introduction

 Autonomous racing plays an essential role not only in creating self-driving cars \cite{wischnewski2022indy, betz2022autonomous} but serves as an ideal testbed for novel planning strategies for safe autonomy \cite{suresh2022threading}.
 Especially racing with multiple agents is interesting for decision-making methods due to its nature as a non-cooperative \gls*{mas}.
 So far, the challenging dynamic environment of racing has resulted in adopting path planners that predominantly rely on racing lines optimized offline using existing map data.
 For example, the Indy Autonomous Challenge 2019 winning team employed an optimal racing line combined with a graph-based module for overtaking \cite{stahl2019multilayer}.

 We encourage extending the focus to mapless online path planning using only local observations from the vehicle's onboard sensors but no map data.
 First, a mapless planner is more flexible and easily deployed to new environments, as the environment must not be mapped beforehand.
 Second, as only local observations are used, it is robust to local changes in the environment as no localization is required.
-Results for F1TENTH competitions, a racing series for autonomous 1/10 RC cars \cite{okelly2020f1tenth}, where mapless planners often scored the win in real-world races \cite{otterness2019disparity} due to their robustness, support this claim.
-The same arguments will be valid for self-driving cars that must navigate through unknown environments without map data, e.g., a rural road in a forest.
-Additionally, mapless planning extends autonomous racing to a testbed for general robotic path planning, e.g., mobile robots typically act in non-structured mapless environments.
+Results for F1TENTH competitions, a racing series for 1/10th scale autonomous RC cars \cite{okelly2020f1tenth}, support this claim.
+In these real-world races, mapless planners often secured victories due to their robustness \cite{otterness2019disparity}.
+The same arguments apply to self-driving cars that must navigate unknown environments without map data, e.g., a rural road in a forest.
+Additionally, mapless planning extends the scope of autonomous racing, serving as a testbed for general robotic path planning, e.g., mobile robots typically act in non-structured mapless environments.